KuGou

 It has more than 800 million users.
 A merger between China Music Corporation and Tencent's QQ Music (QQ音乐) was announced on July 15, 2016.
 The services are expected to continue being offered separately.
-Together with Kuwo (酷我音乐), another online music service also owned by Tencent Music and the third largest one in China, KuGou holds a music award ceremony, the KU Music Asian Music Awards, also known as Cool Music Asia Festival Award.
+Together with Kuwo (酷我音乐), another online music service also owned by Tencent Music, KuGou holds a music award ceremony, the KU Music Asian Music Awards, also known as Cool Music Asia Festival Award.
 The service is only available in Mainland China.